Arthur and the Minimoys: Spin-off

-A horror-themed spin-off, titled Arthur, malédiction, was produced.
+A psychological horror-themed spin-off, titled Arthur, malédiction, was produced.
 Written by Besson and directed by Barthélemy Grossmann, the film is not set in the same universe and follows a group of teenagers who are looking for the house where the original trilogy was filmed only to find that it is in reality haunted.
 It was released theatrically in France on 29 June 2022.
 The film was poorly received by critics and fans of the franchise and is considered to be one of the worst films ever made.